sanzidaanee/Hackbio-cancer-internship/Stage 4/Report/Report.md

 ## Machine learning models

+ - The Random Forest model achieved an impressive 99% accuracy, with only one misclassification.
+Precision, recall, and F1-scores were high for both classes, especially for "Mutant" (precision: 0.99, recall: 1.00) and "WT" (precision: 1.00, recall: 0.96), demonstrating robust performance.

+ - The K-Nearest Neighbors (KNN) model had an accuracy of 83%.
+It performed well for "Mutant" samples (precision: 0.82, recall: 0.99) but struggled with "WT" samples, achieving a recall of 0.35 and F1-score of 0.50.
+This highlights significant misclassifications and a need for improvement in classifying "WT."

 ## Conclusion

  - The results confirm IDH status as the major determinant of the molecular footprints of low grade gliomas.
  - Mutant LGGs, particularly those with IDH mutations, shows unique gene expression profiles compared to wildtype tumors
  - Enriched pathways suggest that IDH-mutant gliomas might associated with more aggressive, invasive behavior of tumor than wild type
+ - The Random Forest model significantly outperformed the K-Nearest Neighbors (KNN) model, especially in classifying "WT" samples, demonstrating superior overall accuracy and reliability in distinguishing between mutant and wild-type gliomas.